 What type of wheels do I need?

 Think about where you will store your cart when it’s not in use, and how you’ll carry it or stash it while you’re out on the water.
 Many carts collapse and fold up for convenient storage.
-If you plan to carry your cart with you on the water, look for a lighter weight cart that breaks down and packs up in a jiffy.
+However, if you plan to carry your cart with you on the water, look for a lighter weight cart that breaks down and packs up in a jiffy.
+Some carts may even come with a mesh bag for you to easily store it when it is not in use.
+Storage and transportation is also made easier with quick or tool free assembly.